soverdrive/logvault/cmd/agent/README.md

-# Agent, ingestor for logee
+# Agent, ingestor for logvault

-Is a lightweight program to scrap and ingest log to logee service
+Is a lightweight program to scrap and ingest log to logvault service